General eligibility criteria for all nominations

 Nominee must be an individual who is an interpreter or translator by profession.

-Find out more on the Interpreters and Translators Services Medal nomination form.
+To view the assessment criteria and for more information, download the Interpreters and Translators Services Medal nomination form.

 -